 You should stock up on gas and snacks before any of these trips — you probably don’t want to be stuck on Mattole Road or Wilder Ridge Road without gas, as it’s a long way to the nearest gas station, and there’s no mobile phone / cell phone reception anywhere outside the largest towns around here.

 Note: if you’re going to use a phone-based GPS or Google Maps or whatever for these drives (which can be a good idea given the number of intersections and forks in the road without usable signs), remember that the phone won’t have service pretty much the entire time you’re on these drives.
-So Google Maps won’t work unless you pre-download the route before you start (which later versions of Google Maps let you do), and you need to check whether other GPS-based apps you might use have pre-downloadable maps or not.
+So Google Maps won’t work unless you pre-download the route before you start, and you need to check whether other GPS-based apps you might use have pre-downloadable maps or not.
 And take a look to see whether they have any useful road details for the Lost Coast — if your app doesn’t even show Mattole Road, or Mattole Road is the only road it knows about in the area, find another app!

 This drive, which can take maybe three hours if you don’t stop, is marked on Google maps here: the Mattole Road drive.

 Mattole Road is the main road through the Lost Coast.
 By “main road” I really mean the only road.
-It’s not exactly a dirt track — it’s mostly paved — and it’s not really the only road (there are some lesser roads in the region, one of which is Wilder Ridge Road — see below), but it’s not any sort of major highway, either.
+It’s not exactly a dirt track — it’s mostly paved — and it’s not really the only road (there are some smaller roads in the region, one of which is Wilder Ridge Road — see below), but it’s not any sort of major highway, either.
 It’s potholed and rutted in places, it’s got soft or non-existent shoulders for most of its length, it’s hilly and full of stretches that seem to wind this way and that for ever, it’s prone to fog in places, and stray cattle loom up in front of you unexpectedly here and there.
-But having said all that, Mattole Road is fine for any reasonably-normal car in good condition — you definitely don’t need a four-wheel-drive or high clearance vehicle for this.
+But having said all that, Mattole Road is fine for any reasonably-normal car in good condition — you definitely don’t need a four-wheel-drive or high clearance vehicle for this (the first time I did it, it was in an old Honda Accord).
 But drive carefully and slowly anyway.

 First get to Ferndale from wherever you are by taking State Route 211 from US 101 (exit 692, Fernbridge Road).
 Ferndale itself is worth a visit on its own, or at least a good look around: it’s quite famous for the Victorian architecture of some of its buildings, and it’s a nicely located rather pleasant little town, but I’ll leave it to the other tourist guides, because we’re off to Petrolia on Mattole Road.
 To get to Mattole Road in Ferndale, take SR 211 as far as you can, then turn right onto Ocean Avenue, then take an immediate left on Wildcat Avenue / Mattole Road (you sort of can’t miss the huge “Petrolia” sign here, but people do).
 Drive on up the hill; you’re now on Mattole Road.